mcpmessenger/mcp-registry/docs/FIX_PLAYWRIGHT_BROWSERS.md

 ```

 This creates revision `mcp-registry-backend-00034-krr` (or similar) and routes 100% of traffic to it.
 After this, the Playwright MCP server should be able to launch Chrome and process screenshot requests.

+## Notes
+- `PLAYWRIGHT_BROWSERS_PATH` tells Playwright where to expect the downloaded browsers.
+- The Dockerfile now installs `playwright` globally and runs `npx playwright install chromium --with-deps` during the build, ensuring the binary exists inside `/ms-playwright-browsers`.

 ### 2. Verify Installation